Spend Money and Invest In Yourself

 Before I started college I would get my eyebrows done every 2 weeks.
 I was able to decrease this to once every few months and now to never.

-I use a razor and shape the top of my eyebrows.
-This allows for the illusion of groomed brows without all the fuss.
+In the beginning I only used a razor to shape the top of my eyebrows.
+This allowed for the illusion of groomed brows without all the fuss.

 #4- Teeth Whitening